-The group of beech trees, often referred to as Fairy Wood, form a significant feature in views of the local landscape.
-The character of this view is predominantly pastoral.
-The land dips slightly in front of the beech trees - this is part of the historic railway line to the former ironworks.
+The group of beech trees, often referred to as Fairy Wood, form a significant featurein views of the local landscape.
+The character of this view ispredominantly pastoral.
+The land dips slightly infront of the beech trees - this is part of the historic railway line to the former ironworks.
+Further information about the Iron Ore works can be found in the HER and in the Locally Valued Heritage Assets Report (P.3).
 Map 1 reference Key View B: For high quality and distinctive 'visual amenity'.

-View 5 - Panoramic view looking north across the canal and wider vale from the bridleway set on the ridgeline north of the Seend Community Centre Grid ref: ST943613
+View5-Panoramic view looking north across the canal and wider vale from the bridleway(SEEN6) set on the ridgeline north of the Seend Community Centre Grid ref:ST943613

-Views are expansive over the predominantly agricultural landscape, interspersed with individual dwellings and farmsteads.
+Viewsare expansive over the predominantly agricultural landscape, interspersed with individual dwellings and farmsteads.
 This view is representative of views to the north of the Village from the ridge top.

-Key View C: For high quality and distinctive 'visual amenity'.
+Map 1 reference Key ViewC: For high quality and distinctive 'visual amenity'.

-View 6 - View north-east / east towards Roundway Hill Grid ref: ST944613
+View 6- View north-east / east towards Roundway Hill Grid ref: ST944613